 |Vitamin K||9.5 mcg|

-The copper and iron in cashews work together to help the body form and utilize red blood cells.
-This in turn keeps blood vessels, nerves, the immune system, and bones healthy and functioning properly.
+The copper and iron in cashews work together to help the body form and use red blood cells.
+This in turn keeps blood vessels, nerves, bones, and the immune system healthy and functioning properly.

 We’ve all heard that carrots are good for your eyes, but it might come as a surprise that cashews are, too.

 Cashews contain high levels of lutein and zeaxanthin, which act as antioxidants.
 When consumed daily, these antioxidant compounds can protect the eyes from the type of damage that can lead to blindness as we get older.

 They can also help decrease the risk of cataracts.

 According to Harvard research, two servings of nuts a day is helpful in fighting against cardiovascular disease, diabetes, and cancer.